 Managing WordPress themes and plugins requires no experience.
 However, if not handled correctly – it can create catastrophic consequences for WordPress maintenance.

-As WordPress, by default, is packed with default Themes and Plugins, default assets from WordPress dashboard need removal once you’ve installed your site’s favourite theme.
+As WordPress, by default, is packed with default Themes and Plugins, default assets from the WordPress dashboard need removal once you’ve installed your site’s favorite theme.

 In the same manner – you should also update WordPress assets on Time.
 Here – unmanaged assets (Themes and Plugins) cause WordPress to pose in-compatibility issues – resulting in slow speed, errors, and maintenance issues.